 ART outcomes in women and men with PCD

 Currently there is no consensus on what fertility treatments should be offered to patients with PCD who fail to conceive naturally.
 From published reports, it appears both IUI and IVF have been carried out in patients with PCD, as summarised in Tables II and III.
 In case reports of 20 women undergoing ART, 17 women benefitted from treatment and reported viable pregnancies or live births (Table II).
 Three cases were associated with unsuccessful ART outcomes: resulting in failure to conceive, miscarriage and ectopic pregnancy (Table II).
 In the study reported by Vanaken et al. (2017), among a sub-cohort of 22 women considered “infertile”, six women went on to have live births following ART.
 However, it is not clear if the remaining 16 “infertile” women also underwent ART.
 Two cases which described embryo yield reported an average fertilisation rate of 87% and an average of 56% viable embryos per oocyte retrieved (Akbarian et al., 2021; Ma C. et al., 2021).
 Outcomes following ART use in males with PCD were reported in 65 cases, with ART leading to live births or ongoing pregnancy in 54 cases (Table III).
 The majority of cases of ART treatment in males with PCD utilised ICSI, which is likely preferred as immotile sperm can be used (Sha et al., 2014).
 In two cases, the reported ICSI fertilisation rate was higher when sperm retrieved from the testis was used compared to ejaculated sperm (Westlander et al., 2003).
 Failure to achieve successful outcomes with ART use was reported in 11 cases (Table III).
 In the Vanaken et al. (2017) cohort, 15 out of 52 men considered “infertile” were reported to have subsequently fathered children after undergoing ART, although the reproductive technique used was not specified.
 Where reported, the average fertilisation rate was 58% whilst the average rate of viable embryos yielded per oocyte was 40% in men with PCD who underwent ART (Table III).
 This suggests that fertilisation failure may contribute to low embryo yield with ART use in men with PCD and could indicate poor sperm quality.
 However, the quality and stage of embryo development at time of reporting varied between cases.
 No studies reported the use of pre-implantation genetic testing (PGT).
 PGT is currently only recommended in the UK where the risk of offspring affected by a serious genetic condition is greater than 10% (Guy’s and St Thomas’ NHS Foundation Trust, 2022).
-This may apply to a small number of couples affected by PCD, in cases of autosomal dominant mutations (FOXJ1), maternal carriers of X-linked mutations (PIH1D3, OFD1) or where both partners are known carriers of an autosomal recessive mutations (HFEA, 2022; Zariwala et al., 2007).
+This may apply to a small number of couples affected by PCD, in cases of autosomal dominant mutations (Forkhead box protein J1 (FOXJ1)), maternal carriers of X-linked mutations (Dynein Axonemal Assembly Factor 6 (DNAAF6), Oral-facial-digital syndrome 1 protein (OFD1)) or where both partners are known carriers of an autosomal recessive mutations (HFEA, 2022; Zariwala et al., 2007).
 The likely longevity of people with PCD and difficulty in predicting disease severity raises ethical considerations when using PGT to screen out ‘affected’ embryos.
 No prospective studies have been carried out on ART use in PCD, and limited conclusions can be drawn from the available evidence as case studies may not represent success rates owing to publication biases.
 Although ART appears to be beneficial in some cases, very little is known about the success of ART in women and men with PCD and it is unclear which types of ART are most commonly offered in clinical practice.